 NSG-619.
 THE RESEARCH PROCESS Credits: 3

-This course introduces students to the process of in intellectual inquiry, focusing on the development of researchable problems, literature review, hypothesis generation, and sampling techniques within the context of descriptive and correlation research design and methods.
-Statistical Package for the Social Sciences (SPSS) software will be presented and practiced.
+This course introduces students to the seven steps of the research process, focusing on the development of researchable problems, literature review, and hypothesis/ question generation within the context of quantitative and qualitative research designs and methods.